objnf-dev/srs-docker/README.md

 You can build a RTMP or HTTP-FLV cluster easily as well.

 ### Notice:
-1. HTML5 Player temporarily unsupported.
-2. Some of the configurations are untested.Please take then at your own risk.
+1. Some of the configurations are untested.Please take then at your own risk.
-3. Go-oryx currectly does not support SRS v3.
+2. Go-oryx currectly does not support SRS v3.

 ### Pull command: